The Wife’s Story

 People still speculate about why she moved to the other side of the world, and infer that somehow the distance is an indicator of his guilt.
 There is, though, another inference to be drawn about her motives.

-Lois Jenkins moved to Tasmania four years after Siôn Jenkins’ trial and three years after his failed first appeal, having inexplicably taken no part in either process despite being a key witness.
+Lois Jenkins moved to Tasmania four years after Siôn Jenkins’ trial for murder and three years after his failed first appeal.
+Inexplicably, she had taken no part in either process, despite being a key witness.
+At the time her silence seemed eloquent.

-However seven years after the murder when a second appeal meant the possibility that his conviction might be overturned, she flew back from the other side of the world to be a prosecution witness even though her detailed memory of events must have faded.
+However, seven years after the murder — when a second appeal meant the real possibility that his conviction might be overturned — she flew back from the other side of the world to speak out as a prosecution witness even though her detailed memory of events must have faded.

-Her efforts to silence support for Siôn Jenkins, block attempts to challenge his conviction, and keep trying to discredit him even after his acquittal, invite scrutiny.
+With the perspective of time questions are now prompted by those efforts to silence support for Siôn Jenkins, block attempts to challenge his conviction, and continue to discredit him, even after his acquittal.

 -